Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/starter-kit.md

 - `String`
 - `Arrays`

-These classes are especially helpful when converting a value of one data type to another.
+These are helpful when converting the value of one data type to another!

 ---